jonathannnty/cse15l-lab-reports/labreport1.md

   bash: cd: lecture1/messages/sr.txt: Not a directory }
 ```
-The current working directory after the command is run is home
+The current working directory after the command is run is home.
 The path to a file argument provided is invalid since it is a file, command does not execute.
 There is an error since it argument is not a directory.

 ***